 The year 2016 came to a close and we’d managed to do it.
-But before the year rounded out, I decided to set myself a new goal: no fast food in 2017.
+But before the year rounded out, I decided to set myself a new goal: No fast food in 2017.
 For me, that meant none of the obvious chains, from McDonald's to Grill’d.
 Rather than make it impossible, I’d allow myself the occasional late night falafel kebab from an independent.
 Suffice it to say, I stuck to that one too.

 For 2018, I felt I should go bigger.
-Refined sugar, big.
+Refined sugar big.
 Like the years before, I’d developed a few bad habits.
-I was having peanut M&M’s with my tea, snacking on packets of Iced VoVo’s, and indulging in a scoop of Gelato Messina’s Pistachio Praline with a girlfriend whenever we caught up (too often).
+I was having peanut M&Ms with my tea, snacking on packets of Iced VoVos, and indulging in a scoop of Gelato Messina’s Pistachio Praline with a girlfriend whenever we caught up (too often).
 So I quit it to kick the sugar fixes.
-(Again, full disclosure, alcohol didn’t count.)
+(Again, full disclosure: Alcohol didn’t count.)
 Here’s what happened.

 IT'S IN EVERYTHING

 I was taken aback by just how much sugar I was consuming in general, despite considering myself a healthy person.
-I rarely eat meat, avoid dairy and cook well.
+I rarely eat meat, avoid dairy, and cook well.
 It only became apparent how wrong I was after I started to closely examine the products I thought were safe.
-Disregarding the dietary index (where it breaks down grams per serving), I looked straight to the ingredient listing.
-The devil is in that detail.
-Sugar being the item consistently listed near to the top.
+Disregarding the nutrition label (where it breaks down grams per serving), I looked straight to the ingredient listing.
+The devil is in that detail, sugar being the item consistently listed near to the top.
 Ingredients are listed in order of quantity and sugar is often second or third on most.
 Wholemeal wraps, muesli, and cocoa-heavy chocolate from health food stores were swiftly off my menu.

-When it’s in everything, even in small doses, it adds up according to Advanced Accredited Practising Dietician Melanie McGrice.
+When it’s in everything, even in small doses, it adds up, according to Advanced Accredited Practising Dietician Melanie McGrice.
 “When you’re getting those little bits in a whole range of different foods each day, like a little bit in tomato sauce, your breakfast cereal, your salad dressing,” she explains, “that can all really add up to be quite a few excess kilojoules that you probably wouldn’t be consuming if you were making your food from scratch.”

 THE SWEET FACTS

 By cutting out sugar, McGrice says most can expect to see an improvement in complexion, energy, your mood, and maybe even lose a couple of kilos.
-In extreme cases, quitting sugar can mean a decrease in inflammation or joint issues too.
+In extreme cases, quitting sugar can mean a decrease in inflammation or joint issues, too.

 Now, if I eat something a little naughty, I can immediately feel it.
-I asked McGrice, when I’m out and have a burger for example, am I feeling nauseous after it because there’s hidden sugar in it?
+I asked McGrice: When I’m out and have a burger, for example, am I feeling nauseous after it because there’s hidden sugar in it?
 The answer was new information to me.
-“Your foods that have more refined sugar in them tend to be more highly processed, and have more saturated fat and salt as well, so when you’re decreasing refined sugar in your diet, you tend to be making a lot of other dietary improvements as well.”
-It’s obvious, but I didn’t even consider the run on affect quitting refined sugar would have.
+“Your foods that have more refined sugar in them tend to be more highly processed, and have more saturated fat and salt as well, so when you’re decreasing refined sugar in your diet, you tend to be making a lot of other dietary improvements, as well.”
+It’s obvious, but I didn’t even consider the run-on effect quitting refined sugar would have.
 Because the two go hand-in-hand, almost always, I ended up avoiding more of the bad stuff inadvertently.

-HELLO SUGAR, GOODBYE..
+HELLO SUGAR, GOODBYE...

 This year, I was toying with giving up a weakness that has little to no nutritional value.
 Hot chips.
 I caved on January 1.
 But what did McGrice suggest?
 “You’re not going to want to hear the answer,” she laughs.
 “I would say alcohol.”
-While she says the high kilojoule vice is the one thing she knows improves many issues, I’m not quite ready for that sort of commitment.
+While she says the high-kilojoule vice is the one thing she knows improves many issues, I’m not quite ready for that sort of commitment.

 For those looking to make a food resolution this year, my advice is to start small and take the time to acknowledge how your body is adjusting and reacting to the change.